juanjoDiaz/serverless-plugin-warmup/README.md

       Action:
         - 'lambda:InvokeFunction'
       Resource:
-      - Fn::Join:
+      - !Sub arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:${self:service}-${opt:stage, self:provider.stage}-*
-        - ':'
+custom:
-        - - arn:aws:lambda
+  warmup:
-          - Ref: AWS::Region
+    default:
-          - Ref: AWS::AccountId
+      enabled: true
-          - function:${self:service}-${opt:stage, self:provider.stage}-*
+      role: IamRoleLambdaExecution
 ```

-If using pre-warm, the deployment user also needs a similar policy so it can run the warmer lambda.
+If setting `prewarm` to `true`, the deployment user used by the AWS CLI and the Serverless framework also needs permissions to invoke the warmer.

 ## On the function side